-4) Troubleshoot (When Necessary) - If you seem to have an ungrateful partner, there are a four fixes to try:
+4. Troubleshoot (When Necessary).
+If you seem to have an ungrateful partner, there are four fixes to try:

 - Second, make sure that you are not missing their appreciative behaviors.
 Sometimes partners do "thankful" things that are easy to miss, or don't mean much to you.
 So, keep your eyes peeled.
 Also, talk with them.
 Tell them what YOU like.
 See whether they do it.

 - Third, evaluate whether your partner is invested in the relationship and appreciates you in general.
 Doing too much for them, without asking for things in return, can result in you being taken for granted ... not appreciated.
 If that is the case, then take a break, ask for things, and let them put something into the relationship.
 (For more on that, see here)

 - Finally, if none of those solutions work, or you find yourself with an ungrateful date at the beginning, it might be a good idea to re-evaluate your options.
 When someone is truly unappreciative, think about dumping them for someone who is thankful.
 Otherwise, it can be a long, loveless, and thankless journey.

 Gratitude makes the relationship world go around.
 It is an essential feature.
 Expressions of gratitude influence loving behavior in partners.
 Feelings of gratitude influence loving behaviors towards partners.
 When both co-occur, a positive upward spiral of reciprocal caring behavior results.
 So, when gratitude isn't part of a relationship, try to find it, make it, or leave for more thankful situations.
 When it is there between you and a partner, however, be appreciative and grateful for it :)

 Until next time...happy dating and relating!